znd4/znd4.github.io/_posts/2023-05-07-serimats-submission.markdown

 categories:
 ---

-In this post, I'll be writing my submission to the 2023 Summer SERI MATS cohort in the "[Deceptive Alignment](https://www.serimats.org/deceptive)" and "[Evaluating dangerous capabilities](https://www.serimats.org/evals)" and "[Aligning language models](https://www.serimats.org/aligning-language-models)" tracks.
+In this post, I'll present my submission to the 2023 Summer SERI MATS cohort in the "[Deceptive Alignment](https://www.serimats.org/deceptive)" and "[Aligning language models](https://www.serimats.org/aligning-language-models)" tracks.

 In the interest of time, I won't be attempting a solution to the optional Problem 3, although it seems like an interesting thing to work on in the future.

 This document is pretty informal.
 I'm out of practice with formal academic writing, and it'd probably be a waste of time for me to focus too much on latex formatting + formal writing style instead of improving my ideas.

+Also, this would probably be more useful **and** easier to write if it were shorter, but I didn't think to spend more time restricting the scope before I started writing.
+An instance of "read the manual".

 ## Problem 1

+### Prompt

 > Briefly summarize the most important (according to you) arguments in "[Risks from Learned Optimization](https://www.alignmentforum.org/s/r9tYkB2a8Fp4DN8yB)" without using any terminology specific to that paper.

+### Introduction

 _Risks from Learned Optimization in Advanced Machine Learning Systems_ includes the following claims: